-- IDENTIFY TEACHING TIP: Students often have difficulty remembering that opportunity cost and comparative advantage are intertwined.
-Try using the term comparative opportunity cost advantage when calculating who should specialize in what.
-It helps students to remember that comparative advantage is what matters when calculating who should produce which good to maximize the gains from trade. - 2.
-Specialization, Exchange, and Comparative Advantage: David Ricardo formulated the theory of comparative advantage, the idea that specialization and free trade will benefit all trading partners, even those that may be "absolutely" more efficient producers.
+- 2. Specialization, Exchange, and Comparative Advantage: - a.
+David Ricardo formulated the theory of comparative advantage, the idea that specialization and free trade will benefit all trading partners, even those that may be "absolutely" more efficient producers.
 (As we know today, this must be true of any voluntary exchange.)
 Ricardo's most important point is that everyone-every individual, firm, and country-has a comparative advantage at something even if another has an absolute advantage at producing all goods and services.
 Trade and specialization allow the most efficient producer to produce each good.
-This increases productivity and aggregate output.
+This increases productivity and aggregate output. - b.
 A producer has an absolute advantage over another in the production of a good or service if he or she can produce that product using fewer resources (a lower absolute cost per unit).
 A producer has a comparative advantage over another in the production of a good or service if he or she can produce that product at a lower opportunity cost.
 In the text's example, Colleen has an absolute advantage at both cutting logs and gathering food.